kacorpo/RCE/README.md

 # KA ReClassEx

-Inside of BIN folder, map driver.sys and run RCE64.exe as admin
+Pre-compiled: Go inside of BIN folder, map kernel.sys and run RCE64.exe as admin

 ## New
-- Kernel driver plugin
+- Kernel driver plugin (RCEPlugin)
 - All icons changed
 - All "ReClass" strings removed
 - Highlight bytes in red on change